-This has been a year of incredible M&A, from Qualtrics $8b acquisition by SAP (wow!) to Github’s $7.5b exit to Microsoft (goodness!) to Mulesoft to Salesforce for $6.5b (wow) to Plangrid for almost $1b by Autodesk (wow!) to so many other incredible deals.
+There’s been a run of incredible M&A, from Salesforce buying Slack for $27B, to Qualtrics’ $8b acquisition by SAP (and later IPO at $20b+), to Github’s $7.5b exit to Microsoft to Mulesoft to Salesforce for $6.5b to Write to Citrix for $2.2b, Plangrid for almost $1b by Autodesk, and so many other incredible deals.
 It is breathtaking.

 A lot is written about the economics of being acquired, and the deal dynamics.
 But a bit less is out there on what it is really like as a founder-CEO … after the deal closes.